Anting (behavior): Passive anting

 Passive anting is the practice of allowing ants to crawl freely across the body.
 The wings and tail are spread as flat as possible, allowing contact with the ground.
 Birds will typically shake ants from the head and neck.
 This type of anting is less common and is mostly seen in robins and ravens.

 Functions

 Ridding of ectoparasites

 Anting to get rid of ectoparasites is one hypothesis for anting in songbirds.
 This hypothesis suggests that birds use the chemical secretions that come from ants to control and get rid of parasites in their feathers.
-Microorganisms such as bacteria and fungi can destroy a bird's feathers if their numbers get large enough.
+Microorganisms such as bacteria and fungi can destroy a bird's feathers if their numbers become large enough.
 Formic acid is a commonly produced chemical by ants, and it was found to inhibit growth of feather-destroying microorganisms.
 However, there is little evidence that chemicals from ants help to remove or deter other parasites such as feather lice and mites.